SEO for Podcasts: How to Make Your Podcast Rank

 4. Add keywords to your episodes

 Your keyword research is well underway, so once you've decided on your topics, use the keywords you've identified to create an optimized title and description for each episode.
-This will help your audience to find you on your podcast hosting platform.
-Make sure the title and description are catchy and appealing -- this is what will make the audience decide to listen to your show!
+This will help make your podcast searchable and discoverable, making it easier for your audience to find you on your podcast hosting platform.
+Make sure the title and description are catchy and appealing - this is what will make the audience decide to listen to your show!

 Make sure you include the keywords throughout your episode too, where possible, so that when Google crawls the audio it picks up on them and knows to include you in the rankings for these search terms.